LaodaLuo/x-prompt/executor.md

     language: "auto" # mirror task language; fallback English

 GOAL
 Execute the task deterministically and safely, even with no global context.
-Produce artifacts and a minimal `ExecutionReport`.
+Produce artifacts and a minimal single-file `ExecutionReport`.

 EXECUTION PRINCIPLES